elucidata/starter-project/ReadMe.md

 ### Validators

-Validators are functions that accept value objects and returns an `object` containing errors messages for invalid fields.
+Validators are simple functions that accept value objects and return an `object` containing error messages for invalid fields.

 ```javascript
 import collapse from '../tools/collapse'